 ISHR acknowledges on-going efforts to provide clarity on the functioning of this mandate and how defenders can best engage with it, including consultations in Bangkok in February 2018, Bishkek in May 2018, and Nairobi in May 2019.
-However, ISHR reiterates that a clearer, accessible, publicfacing policy on how the senior official addresses cases of reprisals is necessary to ensure that victims can effectively access the protection the senior official can provide.
-In this regard, the FACT SHEET NO 1 produced by the Focal Point on Reprisals of the African Commission on Human and Peoples' Rights provides a useful example.7
+However, ISHR reiterates that a clearer, accessible, public-facing policy on how the senior official addresses cases of reprisals is necessary to ensure that victims can effectively access the protection the senior official can provide.
+In this regard, the Fact